 61. Protective trusts, rules as to

-(1) Where any income, including an annuity or other periodic income payment, is directed to be held on protective trusts for the benefit of any person (in this section called “the principal beneficiary”) for the period of his life or any less period, then during that period (in this section called “the trust period”) that income shall, without prejudice to any prior interest, be held on trust as by this section provided.
+(1) Where any income, including an annuity or other periodic income payment, is directed to be held on protective trusts for the benefit of any person (in this section called the principal beneficiary) for the period of his life or any less period, then during that period (in this section called the trust period) that income shall, without prejudice to any prior interest, be held on trust as by this section provided.

 (2) The income to which this section refers shall be held on trust for the principal beneficiary during the trust period or until, whether before or after the termination of any prior interest —